 For Internal Use Only

 Action Taken:

 Outcome:

-Issue passed to: Date/Time·
+Issue passed to: Date/Time:

-issue passeu to.
-Daw/1mic.

 Seen: Senior Member of Staff (Name): Date/Time:

-Deputy Head/Director of Studies: Date/Time:

 Deputy Head/Director of Studies: Date/Time:

 Head: Date/Time:

 It is the School's policy to respond to the complaint within 24 hours and the School will notify the complainant of the outcome of the investigation within 3 working weeks (term-time) of having received the complaint.
 (See full policy for details.)